nizos/horizon-policies-plugin/README.md

 Wait for the command to finish, make sure to follow any prompts that may occur.

 ### Offline Compression
-If you run into the error You have offline compression enabled but key is missing from offline manifest.
+If you run into the error _You have offline compression enabled but key is missing from offline manifest._:

 ```Bash
 cd /opt/stack/horizon/openstack_dashboard/local/
 ```

 Open local_settings.py and change
 ```Bash
 COMPRESS_OFFLINE = True
 ```

 to
 ```Bash
 COMPRESS_OFFLINE = False